CarlosVegadeAlba/Parallel_Programming/Apuntes.md

   * srandom(),random() are for sequential program.
 For parallel srandom_r(), random_r(): are thread safe functions, generates different sequences on different threads.
 Slightly more complicated to use.

 ---

-* **Moore's law (Number of transistors)**

-  * Moore´s law says that the number of transistors in a given area will double every 18th month

----

-* **Moore's law (Number of transistors)**

-  * Moore´s law says that the number of transistors in a given area will double every 18th month

----

-* **Moore's law (Number of transistors)**

-  * Moore´s law says that the number of transistors in a given area will double every 18th month

----

 # **Sorting Algorithms:**